simongcs/tsys_file_service/README.md

 ## Running the Application

-1. Start the docker containers:
+1. Copy env file:
     ```bash
+    cp .env.example .env
+    ```

+2. Start the docker containers:
+    ```bash
     docker compose up -d --build
     ```

-2. The API will be available at `http://localhost:8000`.
+3. The API will be available at `http://localhost:8000`.

 ## Endpoints